pkgw/casa6/readme.md

 ```
 #### Installing prerequisites in macOS using macports (tested only on 11 and 12 Intel)

 As a prerequisite [XCode](https://developer.apple.com/xcode/) must be installed, as well as [macports](https://macports.org).
-It could be that the prerequisistes could be installed from Homebrew, but no attempt has been made to try it out.
+It could be that the prerequisites could be installed from Homebrew, but no attempt has been made to try it out.

 The XCode installation already fulfills the requirement of the compiler (point 2. in the list of requirements).